ARS-0/Vortex_DataSci_Internship/Week_3/README.md

-# vortextech-datasci-week3

-Week 3 (Intermediate) submission for the VortexTech Data Science & Analytics Internship Track: **Build an Interactive Dashboard**.
+# VortexTech Data Science & Analytics Internship - Week 3: **Build an Interactive Dashboard**.

 ## What this is